 but in 2013 the 19-year-old reminded the chess world of his existence

 by crossing the 2700-barrier with a joint first place finish at the Reykjavik

 Open.
 Wesley began studying at Webster University in St Louis, USA as

 part of Susan Polgar’s SPICE programme.

 In 2014 So found himself fighting with the National Chess Federation of the Philippines to be able to represent the USA, but on the chessboard he began a move to the very top.
-He finished a creditable 6th at the Tata Steel tournament, won the Capablanca Memorial and then won the $100,000 first prize at Millionaire Chess in Las Vegas.
+He finished 6th at the Tata Steel tournament, won the Capablanca Memorial and then won the $100,000 first prize at Millionaire Chess in Las Vegas.
 During the same tournament he turned 21 and reached the world Top 10 for the first time.
 The saga surrounding his change of federation finally came to an end in late October, when he became the US no. 2, hot on the heels of Hikaru Nakamura.

 In mid-2016 Wesley began a stunning 67-game unbeaten streak during which he won individual and team gold at the Olympiad, the Sinquefield Cup, the London Chess Classic, the Tata Steel Masters, and perhaps the one that meant the most, the US Championship.
 He was the world no. 2 and being talked about as the world's no. 1 player in terms of form.
 He couldn't keep up that pace, but he'd already done enough to qualify for his first Candidates Tournament, in Berlin, by rating.